brandonwilde/audiobookmarks/README.md

 Create a `.env` file in the root directory with the following variables:
 ```
 BOOKS_DATA_DIRECTORY=/path/to/store/book/data
-BROWSER_DATA_DIRECTORY=/path/to/store/browser/data
+BROWSER_DATA_DIRECTORY=/path/to/store/browser/data # To bypass login after first run
 NOTES_DIRECTORY=/path/to/store/notes
 OPENAI_API_KEY=your_api_key_here  # Required for audio transcription and quote extraction
+HOOPLA_USERNAME=your_hoopla_username
+HOOPLA_PASSWORD=your_hoopla_password
 ```

 ## Usage

 > **First-Time Setup:**
-The first time you use this tool with either Libby or Hoopla, you must run it in debug mode (using the `--debug` flag) to manually sign in to your account.
+The first time you use this tool with Libby, you must run it in debug mode (using the `--debug` flag) to manually sign in to your account.
 The browser session will be cached in your specified `BROWSER_DATA_DIRECTORY`, allowing subsequent runs to use these cached credentials automatically.

 Run the script using the following command: